jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jboperatable/read/-_requirepermission.md

 * Arguments:
   * `_account` is the account to allow.
-  * `_domain` is the amount of tokens to add, as a fixed point number with the same number of decimals as this terminal.
-If this is an ETH terminal, this is ignored and msg.value is used instead.
+  * `_domain` is the domain namespace within which the permission index will be checked.
   * `_permissionIndex` is the permission index that an operator must have within the specified domain to be allowed.
 * The resulting function is internal to this contract and its inheriters.
 * The function doesn't return anything.